Tuesday, August 20, 2013

 Current seating capacity is 42,735, but that doesn't give the Trop an "intimate setting."
 Like the hardly-mourned Kingdome in Seattle, the high, gray roof gives the stadium the look of a bad mall.
 Those "catwalks" around the rim don't help.
 And that awful field -- one of the few ever, and the only one now, to have a dirt infield with the rest of the field being artificial turf, instead of just dirt cutouts around the bases -- may make you nostalgic for Giants Stadium's awful experiments with real grass.
 But the seating design itself may look familiar to you, in shape if not in color: It was copied from Kauffman Stadium (formerly Royals Stadium) in Kansas City.
 Don't look for fountains in the outfield, though: That would be too classy for this joint.

 The Trop may turn out to be the last ballpark built with the bullpens in foul territory, which was really a bad idea.
-It is also, with the Minnesota Twins having finally gotten out of the damn Metrodome, currently the only non-retractable domed stadium in Major League Baseball, with Houston, Milwaukee, Phoenix, Seattle, Toronto, and the new Marlins ballpark about to open in Miami having retractable roofs.
+It is also, with the Minnesota Twins having finally gotten out of the damn Metrodome, currently the only non-retractable domed stadium in Major League Baseball, with Houston, Miami, Milwaukee, Phoenix, Seattle and Toronto having retractable roofs.
 (Of those, only Toronto still has artificial turf.
 Cold in Canada?
 I guess they never heard of Green Bay: Lambeau Field has real grass.)